emosegue/challenge_car_pooling/README.md

 **Database**

 Consider to the scope of the challenge, it is important to have a cloud information repository to avoid recruiters having to install a local db or deal with configurations, docker images, etc. For this reason, I chose to use Firebase with Google Authentication and generate three collections: cars, journeys and group.
-I know that the .env file implementation is not correct in a real environment, the correct thing would be to use some secrets service, but given the scope of the challenge I considered that it was the most practical way to config an environment.
-An interface was used to allow another repository to be easily implemented if required.
+All necessary environment data to run the application is located on .env file.
+This implementation is not correct in a real environment, the correct thing would be to use some secrets service, but given the scope of the challenge I considered that it was the most practical way.
+Aditionally, an interface was used to allow another repository to be easily implemented if required.

 **Cache**